What Causes Migraines?

-You know how yours start, but have no idea why you get them.
+You know how your migraine headaches start but have no idea why you get them.
 What makes you more likely than some other people to get these awful headaches?

 Your genes.
-If someone in your family gets migraine headaches, you’re more likely to get them than someone without that family history.
+If someone in your family gets migraine headaches, you’re more likely to have them.

 Your gender.
 Women are about three times more likely to get them than men.

 Hormonal changes.
-If you’re a woman and take birth control pills or hormone replacement therapy, they can make your migraine symptoms worse.
-But some women have fewer migraine headaches when they take these medications.
+Shifts in the hormone estrogen can bring on migraines in women.
+Medications like birth control pills or hormone replacement therapy can trigger headaches or make them worse.
+But other women have fewer migraines when they take these medications.

 Emotional stress.
 This is one of the most common migraine triggers.
-That’s because when you’re stressed, your brain releases chemicals that cause your “fight or flight” response.
+When you’re stressed, your brain releases chemicals that set off your “fight or flight” response.
 Anxiety, worry, and fear can create even more tension and make a migraine worse.

 Certain foods.
 Salty, processed foods and aged cheeses like blue cheese are known triggers.
-And the artificial sweetener aspartame, and flavor enhancer monosodium glutamate, or MSG, may cause them, too.
+The artificial sweetener aspartame and flavor enhancer monosodium glutamate (MSG) may cause them, too.

 Skipping meals.
 If you miss a meal, your blood sugar could drop, triggering a headache.